 - 2 teaspoons pickle juice

-- Place ham slices into a pot add 1 tablespoon of brown sugar.
-Add enough water to just cover the ham.
+- Place the ham slices and brown sugar in a pot and add enough water to just cover the ham.
 Simmer for about 20 minutes.
+Remove the ham from the water and let cool.

-- In a food processor process the ham mixture by adding ham slices, red onion, gherkin pickles, pickle juice, mayonnaise to the food processor.
+- Place the ham slices, red onion, gherkin pickles, pickle juice, and mayonnaise in the bowl of a food processor.
 Pulse several times.
-Taste, and season with salt and pepper.
-Place in a large bowl.
+Taste and season with salt and pepper.

-- Be sure to refrigerate until you are ready to serve.
+- Transfer the ham salad to a large bowl and refrigerate until ready to serve.